-- Section 9.1, "About Using the Oracle JDeveloper 11g Migration Wizard for Oracle SOA Suite Applications" - Section 10.2, "Prerequisite Tasks for Migrating a WebCenter Application"
+- Section 9.1, "About Using the Oracle JDeveloper 11g Migration Wizard for Oracle SOA Suite Applications" - Section 15.2, "Prerequisite Tasks for Migrating WebCenter Applications"

-Note: If you intend to migrate application settings from JDeveloper 10.1.3.x, then close and remove your WebCenter applications from the IDE in JDeveloper 10.1.3.x before you start JDeveloper 11g for the first time and install the WebCenter Oracle JDeveloper 11g extension.
+Note: If you intend to migrate application settings from JDeveloper 10.1.3.x, then close and remove your WebCenter applications from Oracle JDeveloper 10.1.3.x before you start Oracle JDeveloper 11g for the first time and before you install the WebCenter Oracle JDeveloper 11g extension.

-You can remove applications from the IDE by right-clicking an application name in the Application Navigator and selecting Delete from the shortcut menu.
-Removing an application removes it only from the IDE and not from the disk.
+You can remove applications from Oracle JDeveloper by right-clicking an application name in the Application Navigator and selecting Delete from the shortcut menu.
+Removing an application removes it only from Oracle JDeveloper and not from the disk.